unionai-oss/unionml/docs/source/serving_fastapi.md

 ## Next

-Serving online predictions on FastAPI gives you full control over the server infrastructure, but what if you want to standup a servless online prediction service?
+Serving online predictions on FastAPI gives you full control over the server infrastructure, but what if you want to standup a serverless online prediction service?
 We'll see how we can achieve this in the {ref}`Serving with AWS Lambda <serving_aws_lambda>` guide.